 A second application for disk imaging software is for systems administrators who oversee multiple computers with similar configurations.
 Rather than spending time transferring and configuring systems on different computers, disk imaging software makes the task easy and quick - duplicate the systems on one machine and install the 'disk image' on another computer.

 System Image backups all the essential components of the operating system, while full backup allows users to back up data selectively.
 Both system image and full backup have their advantages and disadvantages.
 However, if you need to safeguard your system and avoid installing Windows again, you must opt for a system image.

 The most popular disk imaging software is Symantec Ghost.
 The initial versions of Ghost were used to duplicate or clone entire disks (without regard to whether the disk was half-empty or not), but later versions were configured to provide the user with a choice of copying entire disks or individual partitions.
 Ghost also provides for multiple means of duplicating systems or data; one can copy these to a second disk on the same machine; duplicate these to another computer linked via a network or parallel cable, or copy the image to a network or tape drive.

 A corporate edition of Ghost allows for multicasting, or the simultaneous transfer of images from one computer to several ones - an approach that reduces the stress on a computer network that has to transfer large files (usually several hundred megabytes or more).

 Best Disk Image Software - EaseUS Todo Backup

 EaseUS Todo Backup is a reliable disk image software.
-It is the safe backup & recovery software offering backup, disk clone and disaster recovery solution, supporting one-click system, files and applications backup.
+It is the safe backup & recovery software offering backup, disk clone, and disaster recovery solutions, supporting a one-click system, files, and applications backup.